Fast Hyperspectral Neutron Tomography: Results

 Figure~\ref{fig:segment_REAL} illustrates the homogeneous material regions in the measured data segmented by FMD for the unsupervised mode.

 Figure~\ref{fig:recon_REAL} illustrates material reconstructions for the measured data.
-Figure~\ref{fig:recon_REAL}(a) shows several slices of material reconstructions from the baseline RDMD method, and Figure~\ref{fig:recon_REAL}(b) and~(c) show the FMD material reconstructions for the same slices using the semi-supervised and unsupervised modes, respectively.
-We can notice that the FMD estimations for Ni and Cu are mostly accurate for both modes, while the estimations for Al show some inaccuracies.
-Overall, the estimations are slightly better with the unsupervised mode, as the clustering algorithm better captures the material regions by covering a larger variety of material voxels.
-In contrast, the semi-supervised mode relies on user-defined cuboid regions, which may not fully represent the materials.
-However, the RDMD reconstructions are much noisier and exhibit more artifacts compared to the FMD reconstructions.
-Figure~\ref{fig:recon_3D_REAL} shows the corresponding 3D renderings of the reconstructions for the unsupervised mode of FMD.
+Figure~\ref{fig:recon_REAL}(a) shows several slices of material reconstructions from the baseline RDMD method, Figure~\ref{fig:recon_REAL}(b) and~(c) show the FMD material reconstructions for the same slices using the semi-supervised and unsupervised modes, and Figure~\ref{fig:recon_3D_REAL} shows the corresponding 3D renderings of the reconstructions for the unsupervised FMD.
+Notice that both FMD reconstructions have fewer artifacts with less noise than the RDMD reconstruction.
+Also, notice that the unsupervised FMD is somewhat better than the semi-supervised for the Ni and Cu reconstructions, and somewhat worse for the Al.

 Figure~\ref{fig:LAC_all}(e) shows the $\mu$-spectra estimated for the measured data using baseline RDMD.
 Figure~\ref{fig:LAC_all}(f) and (g) show the spectra estimated using semi-supervised and unsupervised FMD, respectively.
-Both semi-supervised and unsupervised FMD estimates of $\mu$-spectra have high SNR.
+Both semi-supervised and unsupervised FMD estimates of $\mu$-spectra have low noise levels.
 Additionally, the estimates have Bragg edges that closely match the theoretical calculations from the simulation.
 The RDMD estimates of $\mu$-spectra are much noisier compared to FMD.

 Table~\ref{table:md_real} provides a quantitative performance comparison between RDMD and FMD for the measured data.
 Similar to the simulated case, FMD algorithms were significantly faster than RDMD.
 Also, FMD material reconstructions have much higher SNR.